motogoatUK/DPST-Vinyl-Records/README.md

 [github1]:./qa-project-githubNetworkThurs.png
 [github2]:./qa-project-GitNetworkGraph.png
 [workbench]:./qa-project-persistence.png
+[coverage]:./qa-project-coverage.png

 ## DFESW9 Project - VinylRecords

+### Why are we doing this?
-A QA project designed to allow the storing of a 7" Vinyl record collection along with locations.
+A QA project in Java designed to allow the storing of a 7" Vinyl record collection along with locations.
+Using Springboot & Maven.

 Added Jira integration.
 07/03/2022 SDT.